ably-labs/sms-in-the-browser/README.md

 We'll build a web app that displays SMS in the browser in realtime as they are received.

-It will be built upon the Next.js [create-next-app](https://nextjs.org/docs/api-reference/create-next-app) template, it will contain a React component which will use Ably to receive messages.
+It will be built upon the Next.js [create-next-app](https://nextjs.org/docs/api-reference/create-next-app) template, and it will contain a React component that will use Ably to receive messages.

-We'll write a Next.js serverless function which will be used to connect to Ably, and to receive forwarded SMS messages from Vonage.
+We'll write a Next.js serverless function that will connect to Ably and receive forwarded SMS messages from Vonage.

 ### Dependencies
 <sign-up></sign-up>

-In order to build this app, you will also need:
+To build this app, you will also need:
 * **An Ably account** for sending messages: [Create an account with Ably for free](https://www.ably.io/signup).
 * **A Vercel Account** for hosting on production: [Create an account with Vercel for free](https://vercel.com/signup).
 * **Node 12** (LTS) or greater: [Install Node](https://nodejs.org/en/).

 ### <a name="ablycreds">Local Dev Pre-requirements</a>

-You'll need an API key from Ably to authenticate with the Ably Service.
+You'll need an API key from Ably to authenticate with the Ably service.
 To get an API key, once you have [created an Ably account](https://www.ably.io/signup):

 1. Visit your [app dashboard](https://www.ably.io/accounts/any) and click on "Create New App".
 2. Give the new app a name
 3. Copy the Private API key once the app has been created.
-Keep it safe, this is how you will authenticate with the Ably service.
+Keep it safe, as this is how you will authenticate with the Ably service.

-Vercel provides some Next.js command line tools to help us.
+Vercel provides some Next.js command-line tools to help us.
 They don't need to be installed on your system as they're executed using `npx`.

 ## WebSockets in Vercel with Ably

 ![Vercel and Websockets](https://cdn.glitch.com/0cb30add-c9ef-4c00-983c-e12deb0d4080%2Fvercel-websockets.png?v=1610475709091)

-Vercel is a hosting platform, built from the ground up to host Next.js apps, and Serverless Functions with them.
-It allows users to deploy [Serverless Functions](https://vercel.com/docs/serverless-functions/introduction), which are essentially just blocks of code which provide a response to an HTTP request.
-However, these functions have a maximum execution timeout, which means that it is not possible to maintain a WebSocket connection this way.
+Vercel is a hosting platform built from the ground up to host Next.js apps and Serverless Functions.
+It allows users to deploy [Serverless Functions](https://vercel.com/docs/serverless-functions/introduction), which are essentially just blocks of code that respond to an HTTP request.
+However, these functions have a maximum execution timeout, which means that it is impossible to maintain a WebSocket connection this way.

 This is where Ably comes in.
 The client can connect to an [Ably Channel](https://www.ably.io/documentation/realtime/channels) and send and receive messages on it to add Realtime functionality to your app by managing your WebSocket connections for you.
-We'll go over how to build an app which uses realtime functionality in this walkthrough, if preferred, you can [jump straight to how to use Ably with Vercel](#ablyandvercel).
+We'll go over how to build an app that uses realtime functionality in this walkthrough.
+If preferred, you can [jump straight to how to use Ably with Vercel](#ablyandvercel).

 ## Building the Realtime Sms App
 #### <a name="newnextjsapp">To Create the Starter App:</a>

 1. In your terminal, type `npx create-next-app` to create an empty Next.js app.
-2. Create a file called `.env` in the root of the directory, this is where we'll put the project's environment variables.
+2. Create a file called `.env` in the root of the directory; this is where we'll put the project's environment variables.
 3. Add your Ably API key to the .env file:
 ```
 ABLY_API_KEY=your-ably-api-key:goes-here